Critical Incident Stress Management

 intervention system.
 CISM is considered comprehensive because it

-consists of multiple crisis intervention components, which
+consists of multiple crisis intervention components, which functionally

-interventions range from the pre-crisis phase through the acute
+from the pre-crisis phase through the acute crisis phase, and into the

-crisis phase, and into the post-crisis phase.
-CISM is also considered
+post-crisis phase.
+CISM is also considered comprehensive in that it

-comprehensive in that it consists of interventions, which may be
+consists of interventions, which may be applied to individuals, small

-families, organizations, and even communities.
+functional groups, large groups, families, organizations, and even

 The CISM Teams of Michigan

-MCRA maintains a current list of associated teams with their
+MCRA maintains a current list of associated teams with their locations

-phone numbers, and email addresses.
-The list is available
+and email addresses.
+The list is available elsewhere on this web site.

 Michigan Crisis Response Association, Inc.

-MCRA is a voluntary association and therefore we don’t have any offices
+MCRA is a voluntary association and therefore we don’t have any offices or

-way to get in touch is to email us at the email address listed.
+in touch is to email us at the email address listed.

 Contact us